Gris87/ngos/docs/0. Intro/7. Tools/4. Test verifier/README.md

 Test verifier tool is checking that all declared functions has tests for testing such functions.

-Please fill your source code with the tests as much as possible.
+Please cover your source code with the tests as much as possible.
 Use comment `// TEST: NO` if it's not needed to provide tests for some functions.

 ### Usage